 The currency in the United Arab Emirates is the Dirham, commonly referred to as the Dh.
 The Dh is pegged to the US dollar, and the US exchange rate is fixed at US$1 = Dh 3.67.

 What does "tax-free income" mean?

-There is no income tax deducted in UAE, and there is no sales tax.
+There is no income tax deducted in UAE.
+(As of 2018, there is a 5% VAT on some goods and services.)
 However, your foreign income may be taxed in your home country:

 How am I paid?